 This is number one on our list for a reason.
 Attic insulation is the most important aspect of keeping your home warm during Winter.
 Most homes don’t have adequate insulation.
-Don’t let your home fail this test.
+So you shouldn’t let your home fail this test too!
 If you need a recommendation for a great contractor, please let me know.
-I have a big list of great local companies if you’re not up for the DIY project.
+I have a big list of great, local companies if you’re not up for the DIY project.

 2. Service Your Furnace

 Before the furnace is asked to warm the whole house all Winter long, give it a proper tune-up.
-HVAC experts know what to look for when they’re performing a year checkup.
+HVAC experts know what to look for when they’re performing a yearly checkup.
 You want to lower your utility bills, right?
-You want your system to last a long time?
+Do you want your system to last a long time?
 Most certainly!
 Yearly service is the key to both of these.
 If you’re up for it, here are The Big 3 DIY Furnace Tips.